stokatyan/godot-ai/README.md

    - If you did step 7b., then you can toggle agent training states by pressing numpad_7, numpad_8, numpad_9, or numpad_0 (see lines [46-62](https://github.com/stokatyan/godot-ai/blob/475c6e18fe969456efcb787b39df2ebdd0694711/godot-ai-client/FindCoinGame/FCGEnv.gd#L46) for an example of how toggling training states works)

 ## Contact
-If you have any questions, feel free to email reach me at:
+If you have any questions, feel free to reach me at:
 `tokat.shant@gmail.com`
 [@stokatyan](https://x.com/STokatyan)